neuronerd2020/Irla-labwebsite/content/authors/qing/_index.md

 user_groups:
 - Postdocs
 ---

-Prior to joining the Waites lab, Qing completed her Ph.D, studying at the West China School of Stomatology and Kansas University, as an exchange student.
-In the Waites lab, she investigates the role of mitochondrial dysfunction in Alzheimer's disease (AD) pathogenesis.
-She explores new therapeutic strategies for the treatment of neurodegenerative disorders, such as Alzheimer's disease (AD).
-When she’s not at lab, you can find Qing chasing down her baby, hiking, baking cakes, or trying new food.
+Prior to joining the Waites lab, Qing completed her M.D. and Ph.D. at the West China School of Stomatology at Sichuan University.
+During her training, she was part of an exchange program at Kansas University and investigated the role of mitochondrial dysfunction in Alzheimer's disease (AD) pathogenesis.
+In the Waites Lab, Qing continues to explore new therapeutic strategies for treatment of neurodegenerative disorders, such as Alzheimer's disease (AD).
+When she’s not in lab, you can find Qing chasing down her baby, hiking, baking cakes, or trying new food.